Rabbi Joy Levitt, Executive Director

 Todd Elkins, Chief Health and Wellness Officer

-Responsible for the vision and fulfillment of all of the health, wellness, aquatic and athletic programs offered each season at JCC Manhattan, Todd manages the senior programmers of the Fitness, Athletics, Aquatics, Membership and Registration departments.
+Responsible for the vision and fulfillment of all of the health, wellness, aquatic and athletic programs offered each season at the Marlene Meyerson JCC Manhattan, Todd manages the senior programmers of the Fitness, Athletics, Aquatics, Membership and Registration departments.
 In total over 10,000 members of all ages of our community take part in those program.
 Todd enjoys collaborating with with members of the community, JCC's Board of Directors and leaders in the field of health and wellness.
 Some of his major accomplishments in his 15 year career at the JCC include facilitating the Saturday Morning Partners program, creating the ACES program, welcoming to the JCC the Veteran Anglers group and Achilles Tri-Athletes team.
 Todd truly believes that JCC is a place of absolute inclusivity and welcomes all that want to make health and wellness a lifelong journey.

 Hillel Hyman, Chief Financial Officer